Perceptual error optimization for Monte Carlo rendering: Discussion

 In~\cref{fig:bias-analysis}, we plug the extended error formulation~\eqref{eq:energy-bias} into our \vertical iterative minimization.
 The results indicate that the visually best result is achieved for different values of $\ConfidenceBias$ depending on the surrogate quality.
 Specifically, when optimizing \wrt the ground truth, the fitting should be most aggressive: $\ConfidenceBias = 1$.
 Conversely, if the surrogate contains structural artifacts, the optimization should be made less biased to it, \eg by setting $\ConfidenceBias = 0.5$.
 Other ways to control this bias are using a more restricted search space (\eg non-power-set) and capping the number of minimization iterations of our methods.
-Note that the methods of \citet{Heitz2019} rely on implicit surrogates and energies and thus provide no control over this tradeoff.
-We have found that their permutation method generally avoids tiling artifacts induced by the piecewise constant surrogate due to the retargeting step blurring the prediction image (shown in \cref{fig:horizontal-methods-second}); this however increases the mispredictions and deteriorates the final image quality.
-The method is still susceptible to occasional artifacts, which we show in supplemental Section 7.
+Note that the methods of \citet{Heitz2019} rely on implicit surrogates and energies and thus provide no control over this trade-off.
+We have found that their permutation method generally avoids tiling artifacts induced by their piecewise constant surrogate due to the retargeting step blurring the prediction image (shown in \cref{fig:horizontal-methods-second} zoom-ins); however, this blurring adds mispredictions which deteriorate the final image quality.
 Our methods provide better fits, target the error explicitly, and are much superior when the surrogate is good.
-With a bad surrogate, ours can be controlled to never be worse than prior methods.
+With a bad surrogate, ours can be controlled to never do worse than theirs.

-\Paragraph{Denoising}
+\subsection{Denoising}

-Since our images are optimized for blurring with a low-pass (perceptual) kernel, one might reasonably expect that they will also denoise well.
-Indeed, our optimization effectively pushes the error distribution to the high-frequency range, separating it from the typically low-to-mid-frequency underlying signal.
+Our images are optimized for eliminating error and preserving features when blurred with a given kernel.
+This blurring can be seen as a simple form of denoising, and it is reasonable to expect that the images are also better suited for general-purpose denoising than traditional white-noise renderings are~\citep{Heitz2019,Belcour:2021:Lessons}.
+However, we have found that obtaining such benefit is not straightforward.